Dolphin Drilling raises $45 million for rig mobilisation & reactivation

 Norway-based Dolphin Drilling has raised $45 million through a private placement to take advantage of increased day rates in the offshore drilling market, which will enable it to cover mobilisation costs for one of its semi-submersible drilling rigs along with the reactivation of another rig in its fleet.

 Cyprus-based and Oslo-listed S.D.
 Standard ETC (SDSD) – which changed its name in February 2022 from S.D.
-Standard Drilling and acquired an interest in the Norway-based Dolphin Drilling in May 2022 – informed on Monday that the book-building period for a contemplated private placement of new shares in Dolphin Drilling – under name change from NFH 220436 – which was announced on 1 September, was completed on 2 September 2022, and the company’s board of directors have resolved the conditional allocation of shares in the private placement.
+Standard Drilling and acquired an interest in the Norway-based Dolphin Drilling in May 2022 – informed on Monday that the book-building period for a contemplated private placement of new shares in Dolphin Drilling – under name change from NFH 220436 – which was announced on 1 September, was completed on 2 September 2022.
+The company’s board of directors have resolved the conditional allocation of shares in the private placement.

 In a bid to capitalise on the increasing day rate environment, Dolphin Drilling undertook this equity issue, raising gross proceeds of $45 million – increased from $40 million at launch – as the private placement “attracted strong interest from high-quality institutional investors.”